Simultaneous High-Fidelity Single-Qubit Gates in a Spin Qubit Array: Main

 \subsection{Simultaneous operation of two qubits}

-{We assess the performance of simultaneous single-qubit control on two qubits by implementing a simultaneous RB (SRB) \cite{gambetta_characterization_2012} experiment with the qubit pair Q$_{3}$ and Q$_{4}$.
+As a first demonstration of high-fidelity parallel control, we investigate simultaneous operation of two qubits.
+We benchmark the fidelity of this parallel control using a simultaneous randomized benchmarking (SRB) experiment on qubits Q$_3$ and Q$_4$ \cite{gambetta_characterization_2012}.
 In this experiment, independent randomized Clifford sequences are applied simultaneously to both qubits, and the resulting decays are fitted to extract individual gate fidelities under simultaneous operation (Methods).
-Simultaneous quantum gates are implemented by combining the single-qubit microwave pulses for each qubit using a microwave combiner, enabling operation of multiple qubits with a shared control line (see also Methods).} Because of the AC-Stark effect, microwave control pulses for one qubit also expose neighboring qubits on the shared line to off-resonant drive fields, shifting their resonance frequencies and inducing $z$-phase errors (Extended Data Fig.~\ref{extend:crosstalk_phase}).
+Simultaneous quantum gates are implemented by combining the single-qubit MW pulses for each qubit using a MW combiner, enabling operation of multiple qubits with a shared control line (see also Methods).
+Because of the AC-Stark effect, MW control pulses addressed to one qubit also expose neighboring qubits on the shared control line to off-resonant fields, shifting their resonance frequencies and inducing $z$-phase errors (Extended Data Fig.~\ref{extend:crosstalk_phase}).
 These crosstalk phase shifts are quadratic in the off-resonant drive amplitude, with the sign opposite for each qubit in the pair, as is characteristic of the AC-Stark effect.
-Simultaneous operations also modify the optimal microwave amplitudes required for $\pi/2$ rotations, introducing $x$-rotation errors due to small variations in electron displacement from the combined microwave drives.
+Simultaneous operations also modify the optimal MW amplitudes required for $\pi/2$ rotations, introducing $x$-rotation errors due to slight variations in electron displacement from the combined MW drives.
 To achieve high-fidelity simultaneous operations, both the $x$-rotation and $z$-phase errors must be calibrated and compensated.